kubafeqt/MouseHandleXY/README.md

 // Doesn't work when mouse is disconnected . : - ( , Probably need to simulate HID driver .

-// Need to run as administrator when some administrator level software or task manager is on selected desktop.
+// Need to run as administrator to work when some administrator level software or task manager is on selected desktop.

 ## Activation